Indiana is among states with most Olympians

 INDIANAPOLIS — Hoosiers will have something extra to cheer for this Olympics!

-New data shows Indiana ties for eleventh in the country when it comes to states with the most number of Olympians.
+New data shows Indiana ties for eleventh in the country when it comes to states with the most Olympians.
 We also crack the top ten when numbers are broken down per capita.

-According to data released by betonline.ag, 46 out of 50 states are represented by at least one athlete.
+According to data released by betonline.ag, 46 states are represented by at least one athlete.

-California is sending the most athletes to Tokyo, with over 126 Olympians according to Insider.com.
+California is sending the most athletes to Tokyo, with 126 Olympians, according to Insider.com.

 1. California — 126